-- 1. Present a slate of nominees from the active membership of the Society for the offices of President, President-Elect, Vice-President, Secretary-Treasurer, Editors.
-NCWSS and representatives on the Board of Directors of WSSA and CAST to the first Board meeting at the annual (Normally the President-Elect will meeting. advance to President and the Vice-President to President-Elect.
+- 1. Present a slate of nominees from the active membership of the Society for the offices of President.
+President-Elect.
+Vice-President.
+Secretary-Treasurer, Editors, and NCWSS representatives on the Board of Directors of WSSA and CAST.
+Normally the President-Elect will advance to President and the Vice-President to President-Elect.
 The NCWSS representatives will serve for a three-year term.
 The Editors and Secretary-Treasurer shall hold the office at their pleasure and that of the Board.
 The President is not eligible for re-election.
-A list of past officers of the Society is available from the Executive Secretary.)
+A list of past officers of the Society is available from the Executive Secretary.
 At least two names should be submitted as candidates for the office of Vice-President, and the NCWSS representatives of WSSA and CAST when appropriate. - 2.
 Obtain consent of nominees. - 3.
 Give due consideration to all segments of the active membership when choosing nominees. - 4.
-Provide a brief biography of each nominee to the Board or Directors three weeks before the annual meeting. - 5.
-Proctor the election of officers at the annual meeting.
+Obtain a brief biography and photo from each nominee, which will be distributed with the election ballot.